willstepp/writings/hunger/hunger.md

 Like a skeleton, one of them remarked.

-The boy with the bucket has returned, Gawoni said, run and tell the people.
+Mika has returned, Gawoni said, run and tell the people.
 They will want to know our great hunter has returned, such as he is.

 There were no smiles on their faces.
 Mika noticed they were polite but the familarity they had once greeted him with was gone.
-He was treated like a stranger.

 The path through the village was lively with people from the tribe.
 This was a period when the hunters were at home.
 Mika smelled the cooked meat and salivated.
 He went through the village with his head down.
 He was not used to being around them.
 He was not used to human voices.
 From all sides he felt their eyes upon him.
 In silence he listened to the things they said.